pptam/pptam-tool/Usage.md

 To add Mirai as an additional load to the tested micro services, see [here](Mirai.md).

+## Pitfalls
+- benchflow.sh gives "^M: bad interpreter: No such file or directory" when executed.
+Please see https://stackoverflow.com/questions/17131249/how-to-solve-bad-interpreter-no-such-file-or-directory/17131267

 ## Extract data

 After executing all tests, the executed tests are stored in the ~/test_executor/executed folder.